-Who is the Rivergator written For?
+Who is the Rivergator written for?

-We paddlers are all the same: canoeists, kayakers, stand-up-paddleboarders, rafters.
+Us paddlers are all the same: canoeists, kayakers, stand-up-paddleboarders, rafters.
 We look for the same kinds of currents on the river, and enjoy the same kinds of remote islands.
 We are slow, but efficient.
 We know the river better than any other river pilots, at least the pieces of river we have paddled on.
 We have more in common with towboats than motorboats.
 Regardless of what you paddle, the Rivergator will you help you find the essential landings and the obscure back channels that you would otherwise miss.
 It will help you safely paddle around towboats, and choose the best line of travel to follow around the head-turning bends and intimidating dikes, wing dams, and other rock structures.
-It will identify which islands to camp on and which to avoid, and where the best picnic spots are found and where blue holes form.
+It will identify which islands to camp and which to avoid, and where the best picnic spots are found and where blue holes form.
 It will lead you to places of prolific wildlife and mind-blowing beauty.
 It will help explain some of the mysterious motions of the biggest river in North America.
 It’s written for canoeists and kayakers, but is readable enough to be enjoyed by any arm-chair adventurers including landowners, hunters, fishermen, communities along the route, historians, biologists, geologists, and other river-lovers.
 The river is the key to understanding the history, the geography and the culture of the Mid-South.
 It’s the first high speed “router.”
 It connected our ancestors much like internet does today.
 It’s the original American highway, migration route, freight route, newspaper route, and trade route.
 But it’s also a church, a sanctuary, a playground, a classroom.
-The river is the rockstar, The Rivergator is merely a guide to help you interpret and enjoy the songs of the river!
+The river is the rock star, The Rivergator is merely a guide to help you interpret and enjoy the songs of the river!